Marcuswong0327/codenection/README.md

 ### ✨ Key Features
 - **Smart Typo Checking**
-  Detects typos in user input for car brand, model, and validity of manufacturing year, then predicts the correct entry using a machine learning model (K-Nearest Neighbours model).
+  Detects typos in user input for car brand, model, and validity of manufacturing year, then predicts the correct entry using a machine learning model (Fuzzy Matching).

 - **Decentralized Insurance Data**
   A complete, secure, blockchain-backed system to store car details, user policies, and insurance schemes — making it fully digitalized and easily accessible.
 Blockchain data storage ensures transparency for validation, yet providing satisfying data security.